 Many of us wonder about “Why is there any need for responsible travel in the Himalayas?”.
 In the past seven years, tourism in Ladakh has risen like anything without any control or regulations by authorities.

 Many senior travelers and lovers of Ladakh, including myself, who love this, once upon a time remote place, named Ladakh, now see much filth, garbage, and litter in-season time & hence, try to avoid visiting it in summers.

 However, even winter tourism is not behind and is on the verge of matching the issues with the rise of Instagram age.
 Demolition and degradation of Chadar trek experience are one of the examples.

 Why is it happening?

 They will slide the windows down of their moving cars and shamelessly throw out those empty plastic bottles or plastic wrappers, open the window.
-They do not even realise that they are disturbing the ecological balance, flora, and fauna.
-It does not stop there as many of them will cross the limits to stand out of the crowd for that unique picture or a unique video to make them viral.
+They do not even realize that they are disturbing the ecological balance, flora, and fauna.
+It does not stop there, as many of them will cross the limits to stand out of the crowd for that unique picture or an exclusive video to make them viral.

 They don’t care if driving inside Pangong Tso lake or riding into restricted border areas will get them that viral photo or a video to boost their temporary social media presence.